 Well, we know that there is a lot of complexity with customers buying online, returning to the store.
-I think retailers love that because when the customer enters the store, they are exiting a product that for whatever reason they don't want, but they're getting an opportunity to shop the aisles.
+I think retailers love that because when a customer enters the store, they're exiting a product that for whatever reason they don't want, but they're getting an opportunity to shop the aisles.
 But those products coming back is not a great fit for retailers' core business.
-So the more they can rely on partners like us, they can get that product removed and then focus on moving the high margin new product (inaudible) product.
+So, the more they can rely on partners like us, they can get that product removed and then, focus on moving the high-margin new product, in-season products.

-So we're seeing good receptivity in the do-it-yourself home improvement channel, lot of bulky items, high value items.
-We're doing a lot of work with OEMs in audio, visual, home entertainment, 4K, televisions, gaming systems, and the OEM is very sensitive to their brand and how it's portrayed in the secondary market.
-And we can ensure that any product that is pulled from a store or returned is certified to the manufacturer?s specs and then we can extract a lot of value for those clients by moving it through different channels, B2C to end consumers, to the business customers and export markets to completely insulate the client from any branded channel conflict.
+So, we're seeing good receptivity in the do-it-yourself home improvement channel, a lot of bulky items, high-value items.
+We're doing a lot of work with OEMs in audio, visual, home entertainment, 4K televisions, gaming systems.
+And the OEM is very sensitive to their brand.
+It has portrayed in the secondary market.
+And we can ensure that any product that is pulled from a store or returned is certified to the manufacturer's specs.
+And then, we can extract a lot of value for those clients by moving it through different channels, B2C, to end consumers, to business- to-business customers and export markets to completely insulate the client from any branded channel conflict.

-So there is a lot of interest from OEMs in the consumer electronics and audiovisual, home entertainment vertical.
-We are also increasing our presence in the home appliance world and there's a macro trend of the big players have been very effective in the traditional consumer electronics space.
-I think [home] is the next place where they can add quite a lot of value with smart appliances that communicate with each other, so there's a lot of technology being integrated there and, again, that's not a great fit for the OEMs to handle returns after sale activity.
-So we've had some great success in that vertical as well.
+So, if there's a lot of interest from OEMs in the consumer electronics and audiovisual home entertainment vertical, we're also increasing our presence in the home appliance world.
+And there's a macro trend - the big players that have been very effective in the traditional consumer electronics space, I think consumer home is the next place where they can add quite a lot of value with smart appliances that communicate with each other so, there's a lot of technology being integrated there.
+And again, that's not a great fit for the OEMs to handle returns, after sale activities.
+And so, we've had some great success in that vertical as well.